-The Investor Affairs & Complaints Department has dual functions in reaching out to the public.
+The Consumer & Investor Office Department has dual functions in reaching out to the public.
 It handles complaints and enquiries from the public pertaining to the capital market and its players and also seeks to educate and empower investors in order to create more informed participation in the capital market.

 The sections below are a brief guide on how to file a complaint or enquiry, and the general process thereafter.
 This should be read together with the complaints management process flow above.

 What types of complaints will the SC look into?

 The SC will look into any complaint relating to market misconduct or other irregularities involving activities regulated by the SC under the Capital Markets and Services Act 2007(CMSA), as set out in Schedule 2 of the CMSA.
 Examples include:

 - Improper, unfair or prohibited practices in dealing in